Markishaaa/ConvenientMC/README.md

 Enable the addition of "looting" to a trident exclusively through an anvil.

 ### 5. Combat Update
-Shields now have no delay when used (default was a 5 tick delay).
+- Shields now have no delay when used (default was a 5 tick delay).
+- When wearing an armor piece with projectile protection, your knockback is reduced when shot with a projectile by 25% per enchantment level.

 ### 6. Villager Transportation
 Transport villagers using camels: